islomar/terraform-poc/README.md

 * Terraform uses this dependency information to determine the correct order in which to create the different resources.
 * Sometimes there are dependencies between resources that are not visible to Terraform.
 The `depends_on` argument is accepted by any resource and accepts a list of resources to create explicit dependencies for.
+* Where possible, Terraform will perform operations concurrently to reduce the total time taken to apply changes.

 ## AWS Provider
 * https://www.terraform.io/docs/providers/aws/index.html